 AgileHealthInsurance Report | 2015-08-25

-Why are Consumers Turning to Short Term Health Insurance over Obamacare Plans?
+Why are Consumers Turning to Short Term Medical Insurance over Obamacare Plans?

 Term health insurance participation has risen as consumers have faced the reality of the high costs and utilization issues within the Affordable Care Act.
 In 2015, Deloitte found only 30 percent of Obamacare exchange enrollees were satisfied with their current plans.
 This percentage was much lower than the percentages of enrollees satisfied with their employer-sponsored plans (42 percent), Medicaid plans (48 percent), and Medicare plans (58 percent).
 Overall, 46 percent of people with qualified health insurance were satisfied with their current plan.1